 How a teacher addresses problems that lie outside the scope of the learning materials.
 Does a teacher just teach "the notes" and what the book already presents?
 What elements of playing does the teacher encourage?

-Accompaniment Lessons Accounting Tutors ACT Tutors ACT English Tutors ACT Math Tutors ACT Reading Tutors ACT Science Tutors ACT Test Prep Tutors Algebra Tutors Algebra 1 Tutors Algebra 2 Tutors American Government Tutors American History Tutors American Literature Tutors Arithmetic Tutors Art History Tutors Art Theory Tutors Basic Math Tutors Biology Tutors Business Coaches
+Accompaniment Lessons Accounting Tutors ACT Tutoring ACT English Tutors ACT Math Tutors ACT Reading Tutors ACT Science Tutors ACT Test Prep Tutors Algebra Tutors Algebra 1 Tutors Algebra 2 Tutors American Government Tutors American History Tutors American Literature Tutors Arithmetic Tutors Art History Tutors Art Theory Tutors Basic Math Tutors Biology Tutors Business Coaches